 For example, you might have created a code like "feelings" or "positive feelings" for the first excerpt, and then realise that there were feelings in all three interviews and you needed to change this code and be more precise about the kind of feelings that would best describe the experience of the interviewees in each excerpt.
 Also, interview 2 and 3 might have made you realise that the interviews were not only expressing different feelings, but also feelings about different things (cats, videos of cats, the humans producing such videos, the Internet...) and that these elements should also be accounted for in your coding etc.

 To conclude, this exercise aimed to show you that it is normal for you not to find 'the right codes' the first time you read your material.
 Again, this is just the way the method works!

 Don’t loose sight of your objectives!

 Have you ever heard about the idiom 'Missing the forest for the trees'?
 This expression refers to a situation when someone is too involved in the details of a problem to look at the situation as a whole...
-And this is what happens when you start asking yourself questions like "is it ok if turn my code into a theme?", "is it normal that I start changing the labels of my codes after having constructed my themes?" etc. Remember that coding is only a mean to an end, the end is for you to produce knowledge as interesting and rigorous as possible!
+And this is what happens when you start asking yourself questions like "is it ok if I turn my code into a theme?", "is it normal that I start changing the labels of my codes after having constructed my themes?" etc. Remember that coding is only a mean to an end, the end is for you to produce knowledge as interesting and rigorous as possible!
 Don't lose the big picture of what your objective is (=producing a good analysis) and the nature of the process that is taking you there (=a pattern-finding iterative process).
-Once you are clear about these points, I believe that all the questions you ask yourself can better be answered by asking yourself the two following questions:
+Once you are clear about these points, I believe that all the questions you ask yourself can be better answered by asking yourself the two following questions:

 I hope this blog post has helped you unleash the coding force within you and that you are now ready to show the world your full coding potential 😉.